Evertras/go-interface-examples/outside-world/README.md

 Now it says "I need something that can get the current champion."
 That's *huge* in terms of what it tells the reader without having to read a single line of code inside the handler itself.
+And because it's just a simple list of methods, it also means we don't need to know anything else about what's being passed in here.

+Remember: **The less a block of code has to know, the less WE have to know when working on that code.
+The less we have to know when working on code, the easier it is to maintain.**

 In fact, nothing's changed on the inside besides the name.